-- Both exams will be comprehensive and may include anything covered in lectures, labs, assignments, and assigned readings up until that point in the course. - No electronic devices of any kind, including but not limited to calculators, phones, laptops and smart watches, will be allowed during the examinations. - There will be no make-up midterm exam.
-Students absent due to an approved accommodation (see Section 10.6) will have their final exam mark reweighed to include the weight of the midterm exam.
+- The midterm exam will cover Unix, shell scripting, data representation and anything covered in lectures, labs, assignments, and assigned readings up until the midterm exam. - The final exam will cover the C programming language, ADTs, make files and anything covered in lectures, labs, assignments, and assigned readings not covered in the midterm. - No electronic devices of any kind, including but not limited to calculators, phones, laptops and smart watches, will be allowed during the examinations. - Students absent due to an approved accommodation (see Section 11.6) from either exam will have to write a make-up exam for each exam missed to receive a final grade for the course.
+Unapproved absences will result in a grade of 0% for that exam.

-9 Scholastic Offences & Academic Dishonesty
+10 Scholastic Offences & Academic Dishonesty

 To preserve a fair and honest learning environment for all, scholastic offences and any breach of ethical conduct will not be tolerated and punished according to department policy.
-In addition, to the offences outlined in the department and university policy (see Section 10.1), the following will be considered academic misconduct:
+In addition, to the offences outlined in the department and university policy (see Section 11.1), the following will be considered academic misconduct:

-- Sharing assignment solutions with other students or posting them on-line in a manner that is accessible to other students (e.g. Course Hero, in Facebook groups, via Discord, etc.). - Using any part of another students assignment solution including but not limited to formatting and templates. - Sharing your account or using another student's UWO, OWL or zyBook accounts in any way. - Submitting a Group Work Code for an activity you did not participate in or were absent for. - Submitting a participation ticket that you did not earn yourself. - Sharing or giving a Group Work Code or participation ticket to another student. - Attempting to circumvent or in any way manipulate the systems in place for monitoring participation or attendance (ASKTool, zyBooks, etc.). - Sharing answers on quizzes that are indented to be completed individually. - Attempting to circumvent or in any way manipulate IF-AT quizzes (e.g. taking multiple IF-AT sheets for one individual/group). - Altering a quiz, midterm or exam in any way after it has been graded. - Misrepresenting work done during labs with the intent to receive a higher lab grade. - Taking the place of another student in labs sessions, exams, quizzes, etc. - Any other offences listed in a department or university policy (see Section 10.1).
+- Sharing assignment solutions with other students or posting them on-line in a manner that is accessible to other students (e.g. Course Hero, in Facebook groups, via Discord, etc.). - Using any part of another students assignment solution including but not limited to formatting and templates. - Sharing your account or using another student's UWO or OWL accounts in any way. - Submitting a Group Work Code for an activity you did not participate in or were absent for. - Submitting a participation ticket that you did not earn yourself. - Sharing or giving a Group Work Code or participation ticket to another student. - Attempting to circumvent or in any way manipulate the systems in place for monitoring participation or attendance (ASKTool, etc.). - Sharing answers on quizzes that are indented to be completed individually. - Attempting to circumvent or in any way manipulate IF-AT quizzes (e.g. taking multiple IF-AT sheets for one individual/group). - Altering a quiz, midterm or exam in any way after it has been graded. - Misrepresenting work done during labs with the intent to receive a higher lab grade. - Taking the place of another student in labs sessions, exams, quizzes, etc. - Any other offences listed in a department or university policy (see Section 11.1).

-Assignment will be subject to metadata analysis to detect sharing of files and solutions.
+Assignment will be subject to metadata and content analysis to detect sharing of files and solutions.
 For first offences, misconduct on assignments, quizzes and labs will result in a 0% grade for that assignment/lab/quiz in addition to a penalty equal to the weight of the assignment/quiz/lab.
 First offence relating to misconduct on any participation component will result in a 0% overall participation grade and an additional penalty equal to 10%.
 Second offences on any course component will result in a 0% overall course grade.

-10 University & Department Policies
+11 University & Department Policies

-10.1 Ethical Conduct
+11.1 Ethical Conduct